 Technicians in the cleanroom at NASA's Jet Propulsion Laboratory, in Pasadena, California carefully lowering the Mars Oxygen In-Situ Resource Utilization Experiment (MOXIE) instrument.
 MOXIE will "breathe in" the CO2-rich atmosphere and "breathe out" a small amount of oxygen.
 Image © NASA/JPL-Caltech.

 NASA's Perseverance rover carries a device to convert Martian air into oxygen that, if produced on a larger scale, could be used not just for breathing, but also for fuel.

-Topics on Mars (Red Planet) have been a hot topic since the centuries as this may contain evidence of extraterrestrial and possibly a biological life as of Earth.
-Travelling to the far Red Planet is merely an easy task and requires advanced engineered tools and equipment.
+Topics on Mars (Red Planet) have been a hot topic for centuries as this may contain evidence of extraterrestrial and possibly a biological life as of Earth.
+Traveling to the far Red Planet is merely an easy task and requires advanced engineered tools and equipment.